 Mifeprex, also called RU-486 or the “abortion pill,” was approved for use by the FDA in September 2000.
 When it’s used together with another medication called misoprostol, Mifeprex can end an early pregnancy — a process called a “medical abortion” (as opposed to a surgical abortion).
 For more on how the drug works, see the FDA’s Patient Information Sheet on Mifeprex.

-The FDA issued a public health advisory about Mifeprex in 2004 after reports of severe adverse affects.
+The FDA issued a public health advisory about Mifeprex in 2004 after reports of severe adverse effects.
 The FDA has tallied several deaths from sepsis, an illness caused by infection of the bloodstream, and ectopic pregancies after the use of Mifeprex.
 However, the FDA notes that it is unknown whether there is a causal relationship between these and the use of Mifeprex and misoprostol.

 Do not buy mifeprex over the Internet

 The FDA warns that you should not buy Mifeprex over the internet because you will bypass important safeguards designed to protect your health.

 In addition, Mifeprex has special safety restrictions on how it is distributed to the public.
 Drugs purchased from foreign internet sources are not the FDA-approved versions of the drugs and are not subject to FDA-regulated manufacturing controls or FDA inspection of manufacturing facilities.

 Most health insurers that cover abortion will also cover Mifeprex.
 For example, under CIGNA HealthCare and Aetna plans that cover elective abortion, Mifeprex is covered, along with related medically necessary services such as office visits, ultrasounds and misoprostol.
 For CIGNA HealthCare and Aetna, Mifeprex is considered part of “medical benefits” and not pharmacy benefits.